 - hearsay evidence is admissible.

-If a party is found in violation of probation, then the judge may:
+If you are found in violation of your probation contract, then the judge may:

-- reinstate the probation on the same terms and conditions,
+- reinstate the same terms and conditions of probation,

-- revoke the probation and place the person in custody.
+- revoke the probation and place you in custody.

-If the latter, then the judge can order the person to serve up to the maximum sentence for the crime of which s/he was convicted.
+If the latter, then the judge can order you to serve up to the maximum sentence for the crime of which you were convicted.

-- gather facts and evidence that show that he/she is not in violation, and
+- gather facts and evidence that show that the alleged violation is unfounded,

 - present mitigating evidence to lessen any punishment if a violation did take place.